h5bp/html5-boilerplate/docs/about-this-repo.md

     publishes our npm package and creates a GitHub release and attaches a zip file of our `dist` folder.
     * `push-to-template.yaml` pushes the `HEAD` of `main` to our tempate repo
+    * `spellcheck.yml` automatically checks markdown files for typos with cSpell.
     * `test.yaml` runs our test suite.
 * `CODE_OF_CONDUCT.md` is our Code of Conduct, based on [Contributor Covenant.](https://www.contributor-covenant.org/)